ArthurIrene/airbnb-clone-project/README.md

     - `payment_method`: Method used for payment (e.g., credit card, PayPal).
   - **Relationships:**
     - One-to-one relationship with Bookings (one payment is made for one booking)

+## Feature Breakdown

+This section describes the main features of the AirBnB Clone project:

+- **User Management:**
+  - **Description:** This feature allows users to create accounts, manage their profiles, authenticate, and handle password resets.
+It provides the foundation for user interaction with the platform, ensuring secure access and personalized experiences.
+- **Property Management:**
+  - **Description:** This feature enables users to list, view, and manage property details, including descriptions, locations, pricing, and availability.
+It's core to the platform's functionality, allowing hosts to showcase their listings.
+- **Booking System:**
+  - **Description:** This feature allows users to search for properties, make reservations, manage bookings, and handle booking-related communication.
+It facilitates the core transaction process of the platform, connecting guests with hosts.
+- **Review System:**
+  - **Description:** This feature enables users to write and read reviews of properties and hosts.
+It builds trust and transparency within the community, helping users make informed decisions.
+- **Payment Processing:**
+  - **Description:** This feature allows users to securely process payments for bookings.
+It handles the financial transactions between guests and hosts, ensuring a smooth and reliable booking experience.
+- **Search Functionality:**
+  - **Description**: Enables users to search for properties based on various criteria such as location, date, price range, and keywords.
+This feature allows users to quickly and efficiently find the properties they are interested in.